rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/Chatbot.md

 This demo displays an embedded ChatBot.
 Embedded ChatBots are meant to be placed within a page in your product.
 This demo includes:

-1. A [PatternFly page](/components/page) with a sidebar, "skip to ChatBot" button, and masthead.
-To display the "skip to ChatBot" button you must tab into the main window.
+1. A [PatternFly page](/components/page) with a sidebar, "Skip to chatbot" button, and masthead.
+To display the "Skip to chatbot" button you must tab into the main window.
 2. A [`<Chatbot>`](/patternfly-ai/chatbot/ui#container) container.
 3. A [`<ChatbotHeader>`](/patternfly-ai/chatbot/ui#header) with all built sub-components laid out, including a `<ChatbotHeaderTitle>`
 4. [`<ChatbotContent>` and `<MessageBox>`](/patternfly-ai/chatbot/ui#content-and-message-box) with: